fghaas/cfgmgmtcamp2025/README.md

 # It's Your Own Damn Fault!
 Why great people don't want to work with you

-‘Skilled labour shortage!’
-‘We can't find any good people!’
-‘We'd love to hire more women, but none are applying!’ - If these kinds of sentences are flying around in your company, then it's doing something very wrong.
+"Skilled labour shortage!"
+"We can't find any good people!"
+"We'd love to hire more women, but none are applying!" - If these kinds of sentences are flying around in your company, then it's doing something very wrong.

 * * *